algorandfoundation/puya/docs/principles.md

 TEAL is a [non-structured](https://en.wikipedia.org/wiki/Non-structured_programming) [imperative language](https://en.wikipedia.org/wiki/Procedural_programming#Imperative_programming)
 (albeit one with support for procedure calls that can isolate stack changes since v8 with `proto`).
 Writing TEAL is very similar to writing assembly code.
-It goes without saying that this is a particularly common or well-practiced model for programming these days.
+It goes without saying that this is NOT a particularly common or well-practiced model for programming these days.

 As it stands today, developers wanting to write smart contracts specifically for Algorand have the option of writing